Skip to main content

 two women talking in the middle of city street

-Health Equity Ambassador Links work in their local communities to educate African American/Black, Asian, Hispanic/Latino, Native American and rural populations on cancer.
+Health Equity Ambassadors work in their local communities and amongst their membership of their partnering organization to educate African American/Black, Asian, Hispanic/Latino, Native American and rural populations on cancer.
 Ambassadors provide outreach and education to the community to help individuals prevent cancer and find cancer early.

-Our Ambassadors complete 2-3 hours of online and in-person training specific to breast cancer, colorectal cancer and motivational interviewing.
-These trainings are accessible through the ACS Volunteer Learning Center.
+Our ambassadors complete 2-5 hours of online and in-person training specific to breast cancer, colorectal cancer, prostate cancer, clinical trials, and motivational interviewing.
+Trainings will be accessible through the Society’s Learning Management Systems.

 • Establish annual action plan integrating cancer education into chapter programming

-• Represent American Cancer Society in the community
+• Represent partnership with American Cancer Society in the community

 • Communicate effectively with diverse audiences